nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding an event: `addEvent`

-Creates an Event at the specified date and time.
+Creates an Event at the specified date and time and adds it to Managera.

 Format: `addEvent n/NAME d/DATE [t/TIME]`